donzelot/hn70ap/circuitboard/README.md

  * Input via Anderson PowerPole for standard 13.8V ham
  * LTC3646 Creates a 5V 1A rail
  * Each component (radios, CPU, ethernet) has a ferrite bead then big storage capacitor followed bu 3V3 LDO.
 Radios can reach 100mA each, Ethernet is max 40 mA, CPU is much lower.
+ * When using the RF4463 1W module instead of the RFM26, we need a clean 5V regulated with a LDO, so the LTC is configured for 5.5V instead.

 Clocks
 ======
- * Ethernet PHY has a 25 MHx XTAL that gets doubled to generate the RMII reference clock
+ * Ethernet PHY has a 25 MHx XTAL that gets doubled in the PHY to generate the RMII reference clock
- * SI4463 has a 30 MHz XTAL for its own use
+ * SI4463 has a 30 MHz XTAL for its own use, but a footprint is available for a 5x3.2mm TCXO via an UFL, which can also be used to feed an external reference.
  * CPU HSE is connected to a 20 MHz xtal to reach its max clock speed of 180 MHz with correct accuracy
- * CPU 32 kHz clock is connected to a watch xtal
+ * CPU 32 kHz clock is connected to a cylindrical watch xtal

 Another design that I know has the 25 MHz xtal on the cpu, then feeds a 25 MHz MCO line to the PHY, which doubles it and feeds it back to the RMII clock input.
-Weird delay loop calculations, long RF lines, not good.
+Weird CPU delay loop calculations, long RF lines, not good.

 CPU peripheral connections
 ==========================